-Get to Know Aubrey
+Get to Know Ahmael

 AmSECT: Why did you choose to pursue a career in perfusion?